Make the most of your networking opportunities

 Networking is not always a favourite past time of busy business people.
 But if you get networking right, it can be a fantastic way to extend your business contacts, build relationships with key influential people and generate sales leads.

-Networking is all about your personal brand, according to Craig Griffin, Head of Sales and Performance at Macquarie's Banking and Financial Services Group.
+Networking is all about your personal brand, according to Craig Griffin, Head of Marketing and Sales at Macquarie's Banking and Financial Services Group.

 "How you introduce yourself and how you explain what you do matters.
 Don't focus on telling people just about the company you work for and your job title.
 Instead, explain what you and your business do and how it could benefit the contact you are talking to.
 For example a financial advise business I remember had printed on their cards "We help realise financial dreams, what is yours?", rather than talking about financial planning alone or products they provide", says Griffin.

 It's also essential to remember every successful networker is focused on how they could add value to relationships.
 If you give people value they will be more inclined to give back.

 There is, however, an art form to carrying out this important business function.
 Here are our tips to ensure you get a return from your networking efforts.